Menu

 We strongly encourage people to bring and share ideas and are keen to discuss these.
 We would ask that staff pilot their ideas in their own classroom to show us that this works before introducing it across the school.
 Sometimes what works in one setting doesn’t always translate so it is always worth checking this.

 We believe where the children can do the work you need to ensure that they are doing it and you are not doing it for them.
-Therefore, punctuation checks and asking them to correct their own mistakes not only develops their independence and secures their learning, it also is one less piece of marking you have to do : )
+Therefore, punctuation checks and asking them to correct their own mistakes not only develops their learning, it also is one less piece of marking you have to do 😊

 Changing places each week